 - Accessible Platform Architectures Working Group (APA)

 WAI-Guide, Authoritative Implementation Guidance and International Cooperation to Support Training, Awareness Raising, and Capacity Building, was a Support Action project, co-funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245).
 The project started on 1 January 2019 and completed in December 2022.
 WAI-Guide aimed to:

 - Provide authoritative implementation guidance and training, thereby growing capacities of available accessibility experts;

 - Accelerate tooling support for accessible content authoring, thereby making it more cost efficient to create accessible content;

-- Identify and address gaps in accessibility standardisation, thereby increasing the coverage of digital accessibility requirements.
+- Identify and address gaps in accessibility standardization, thereby increasing the coverage of digital accessibility requirements.

-WAI-Guide achieves this by conducting its work as an integral part of the vendor-neutral environment of the World Wide Web Consortium (W3C).
-WAI-Guide draws together expertise from industry, end-user representation, public bodies, research, and other fields, to develop core accessibility solutions that are internationally consensed and recognised as authoritative references.Back to Top
+WAI-Guide achieved this by conducting its work as an integral part of the vendor-neutral environment of the World Wide Web Consortium (W3C).
+WAI-Guide drew together expertise from industry, end-user representation, public bodies, research, and other fields, to develop core accessibility solutions that are internationally consensed and recognized as authoritative references.Back to Top